rstudio/fuzzbucket/README.md

 FUZZBUCKET_URL=https://babacaca9000.execute-api.us-east-1.amazonaws.com/prod
 FUZZBUCKET_CREDENTIALS=githubperson01:fafaeaeadadacacababaaaaa
 ```

+> :warning: Without having the `serverless`/`sls` tooling and necessary AWS
+> access, you must get these values from someone who does.

 Exactly how you choose to manage these environment variables is up to you, but
 the default development workflow which uses `pipenv` will automatically source